Skip to main content

 Being a parent can be hard work.
 We all want to be the best parents possible.
 But at times it can be difficult to keep calm when your kids are acting up.
 If you feel you’re getting frustrated and losing patience, there are ways to calm things down.

-Keeping your cool with your kids
+Keeping cool with your kids

 All kids can act up.
 Sometimes they do it to test boundaries, sometimes they want attention and other times they’re just being kids.
 You may find yourself getting wound up.
 None of us like shouting or losing our temper, but don’t be hard on yourself if it does happen.
 Saying sorry if you do lose your temper is a good way to set a positive example for your child.